 Kristen’s Book Recommendations

-I may have lost my battle with the laundry and if you can’t find me, go ahead and search beneath that pile of dishes in the sink.
+I may have lost my battle with the laundry and if you can’t find me, go ahead and search beneath that pile of dishes.
 However, there is one accomplishment that I hold dear.
 I had the honor of teaching all three of our sons how to read before sending them off to Kindergarten.
 They have been reading ever since and over the years we have come across some truly awesome books.
-Below are a few of our favorites.
+Below are a few of our favorites plus some new discoveries.
 Enjoy!

 * indicates a book published for the Christian market

 This book!
 It captures (ha ha!) that troublesome and beautiful relationship between mothers and their disgruntled kiddos like no other.
 Milo is fed up with his mom.
 She sucks the fun out of life and makes him eat veggies and do chores!
 He is done with her.
 But when Martians come to earth trying to trap a mother to take home with him, Milo has second thoughts.
 Be prepared to cry folks, this story is both hilarious and achingly lovely.
 Text Length and Complexity **

 *Different Like Me–Xochitl Dixon, Illustrated by Bonnie Lui

 This sweet story about a diverse cast of kids working together to transport a giant balloon is based on a poem the author wrote for her son years ago.
 A well-meaning adult told him that Jesus was color blind.
 He was horrified, did that mean Jesus didn’t see him?
 This beautiful picture book is that mama’s answer to her little boy.
 God made each of us different on purpose, for His glory, in His image.
 Text Length and Complexity **

 *Psalm 23–Illustrated by Tim Ladwin